ANEgorova/mipt-parallel-2016/README.md

-#### There are some project from MIPT, 4 semester, "Parallel algorithms"
+#### There are some projects from MIPT, 4 semester, "Parallel algorithms"